 On the rear (or the other side) of the Corrale is an airplane symbol that highlights the clever toggle that you can pull up to disengage the battery for flight safe mode.
 Very handy for those travelling, although it is a little flimsier than we expected.
 You also need to put your hand in-between the plates to unclip it so you'll need to ensure they are cold.

 Despite the overall premium design, the Corrale straightener is huge - significantly bigger and heavier than our older GHDs.
-Dyson's product is also over 250g heavier than GHD's latest pair of irons, the Platinum Plus.
+Dyson's product is also over 250g heavier than GHD's Platinum Plus irons.
 That said, where Dyson loses marks for the sheer bulk of the Corrale, it makes up in performance - because the Corrale is really quite something in terms of its results.

 How Corrale tech differs?